Nicktella/acme_reservation_planner/README.md

 Data Layer (server/db.js)
 Your data layer (db.js) will contain methods to interact with the PostgreSQL database.
 Here's what you need to implement:

-client: A node pg client.
+1. client: A node pg client.

-createTables: Method to drop and create tables for your application.
+2. createTables: Method to drop and create tables for your application.

-createCustomer: Creates a customer in the database and returns the created record.
+3. createCustomer: Creates a customer in the database and returns the created record.

-createRestaurant: Creates a restaurant in the database and returns the created record.
+4. createRestaurant: Creates a restaurant in the database and returns the created record.

-fetchCustomers: Returns an array of customers in the database.
+5. fetchCustomers: Returns an array of customers in the database.

-fetchRestaurants: Returns an array of restaurants in the database.
+6. fetchRestaurants: Returns an array of restaurants in the database.

-createReservation: Creates a reservation in the database and returns the created record.
+7. createReservation: Creates a reservation in the database and returns the created record.

-destroyReservation: Deletes a reservation in the database.
+8. destroyReservation: Deletes a reservation in the database.

-Express Application (server/index.js)
+--Express Application (server/index.js)--

 Your Express application (index.js) will define the RESTful routes to interact with the API.
 Here are the routes you need to implement:

 GET /api/customers: Returns an array of customers.